EmilyEmbers/foxrainbow-script/README.md

 ------------- | -------------
 foxrainbow  | Rainbow effect on anything with css color support. foxrainbowbg  | Rainbow effect on anything with css background-color support. foxrainbowhover  | Rainbow effect on anything with css color support.
-Turns on/off by moving the mouse on top / away. foxrainbowhoverbg  | Rainbow effect on anything with css background-color support.
+Turns on by moving the mouse on top.
+You can select a different target by passing along their id using data-foxrainbowhover. foxrainbowhoverinv  | Rainbow effect on anything with css color support.
+Turns off by moving the mouse on top.
+You can select a different target by passing along their id using data-foxrainbowhover. foxrainbowhoverbg  | Rainbow effect on anything with css background-color support.
 Turns on/off by moving the mouse on top / away.